ziafazal/xblock-drag-and-drop-v2/README.md

 correct zone, while the error feedback is shown when dropping the item on an incorrect drop zone.
 In assessment mode, the success and error feedback texts are not used.

+"Maximum items per Zone" setting controls how much items can be dropped into a single zone, allowing some degree of control over items overlapping zones below.

 You can select any number of zones for an item to belong to using the checkboxes; all zones defined in the previous step are available.